 ♻️ Can I Recycle My Used Water Filter Cartridges?

-Many water filter manufacturers now offer recycling schemes for their used filter cartridges.
+Many water filter manufacturers now offer recycling programs for their used filter cartridges.

 This means that you don’t have to worry about figuring out how to recycle the cartridges yourself, as you can just follow the instructions in the program.